MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 ![](media/ADLSpermissions.png)

 ## Set the refresh schedule
 On the **Refresh Settings** screen, you can set the incremental crawl interval and the full crawl interval.
-The default intervals for the Azure Data Lake connector are 15 minutes for an incremental crawl and one week for a full crawl.
+The default intervals for the Azure Data Lake Storage connector are 15 minutes for an incremental crawl and one week for a full crawl.

 ## Limitations
 Currently, Data Lake Storage Gen 2 Multi-Protocol Access is available only in the Central US, West Central US, Canada Central, East US, East Asias, North Europe, East US2, South East Asia, West Europe, West US, Australia East, Japan East, West US2, and Brazil South.